 Furthermore, the experience also features a massive coffee table book on the wooden table.
 Upon opening the book, users will find some of the founder’s key quotes, strategic partnerships, as well as key vehicles featured in the UMW stable of products – the first Toyota Corolla KE 10 assembled by UMW in 1968; the Perodua Kancil 1993; as well as the first Komatsu bulldozer, which was part of UMW’s distribution in 1965.

-With the aim of capturing the user’s attention from start to finish, the entire interactive VR experience takes 20 minutes to fully explore.
+With the aim of capturing the user’s attention from start to finish, the entire interactive extended reality experience takes 20 minutes to fully explore.